pauldavis1968/OpenCV-and-OpenGl-/README.md

 1 Bottom viedo is part of the the top video

-2 I need to be able to resize to git whole screen context (GLFW window)
+2 I need to be able to resize to have videos like above if needed whole screen context (GLFW window)

 ![alt tag](http://i.imgur.com/EDuEadm.png)